Feel Your Way into Being

 Unlike massage or other forms of bodywork, Rolfing changes the structure of our body.
 The effects of this work are long-term and last many years.
 In addition to transforming our body, Rolfing empowers us to take charge of our own physical and emotional well-being, enabling us to rediscover our inherent inner beauty and body wisdom.

 Most human beings are significantly out of alignment with gravity.
 Gravity is the basic shaper of the body.
 From birth until death gravity is always working on us.
 Over time, our bodies get pulled into unnatural positions which result in chronic patterns of tension, stress and pain.
 Mind and body are mutually sustaining and we can become rigid, inflexible and “set in our ways”.
-We function better when our bodies are aligned with the descending gravitational energy field of the earth.
+We function better when our bodies are aligned with the gravitational energy field of the earth.

 The link between connective tissue and neural tissue is one of the most critical relationships in the whole body.
 Fascia is organized and set into motion and function by the Breath of Life, our life force energy.
-Whenever it is disorganized by “self” contracted inertial forces, our relationship to the Breath of Life or “life force” can resolve these inertia’s and restore natural function to the fascial system, and everything else.
+Fascia tightens as a protective mechanism.
+Whenever it is disorganized by contracted inertial forces, our relationship to the Breath of Life or “life force” can resolve these inertia’s and restore natural function to the fascial system, and everything else.

 A fully embodied human evokes movement in all depths of their bodily being.
 Our body reflects our current lifestyle.
 Our lifestyle represents our intentions, our life goals, our values.
+What we stand for.